Categories > WeAreDevs > JJSploit >

 If this process seems too complex or overwhelming, I'd recommend trusting the professionals who have experience with malware analysis, not your friends.

-- Official JJSploit is safe.
-When downloaded from the official source, it is not malicious.
+- JJSploit is safe.
+When downloaded from wearedevs.net, it is not malicious.

 - Unofficial downloads are risky.
-Any JJSploit offered on other websites could be malicious.
+JJSploit offered on other websites could be malicious.

 - Antivirus scans alone aren’t proof.
-Alerts don’t automatically indicate malware; deeper analysis is needed for certainty.
+Alerts don’t automatically indicate malware; deeper analysis is required.

 - Investigate responsibly.
 Malware analysis tools can help if you want to confirm a program’s behavior.